AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/25-constructing-ut.md

 Note that parent-chains (generally) need to record their child-chains' headers *anyway*, so one-way PoR in this situation -- where a simplex-chain reflects child dapp-chains -- effectively has zero overhead.

 The only major, generic concern for dapp-chains -- that I can see -- is \emph{preventing DoS attacks}.
 This is one reason to favor PoS (or PoA) dapp-chains over PoW dapp-chains.
+Though perhaps we should wait for \autoref{sec:preventing-dos-attacks}.

 #### Three General Incentive Models for Dapp-chain Reflection